sudheerj/javascript-interview-questions/README.md

      });
      ```

-     **Note:** You can download it from jquery official site or install it from CDNs, like google.
+     **Note:** You can download it from jquery's official site or install it from CDNs, like google.

      **[⬆ Back to Top](#table-of-contents)**